traefik/traefik/docs/configuration/backends/consulcatalog.md

 #
 domain = "consul.localhost"

-# Removes a Consul node from all backends on any check in Warning on this node.
+# Keep a Consul node only if all checks status are passing
+# If true, only the Consul nodes with checks status 'passing' will be kept.
+# if false, only the Consul nodes with checks status 'passing' or 'warning' will be kept.
 #
 # Optional
 # Default: true
 #
-WarningIsCritical = true
+strictChecks = true

 # Prefix for Consul catalog tags.
 #